khanhtc1202/my-stories-blog/source/_posts/calling-api-with-create-react-app.md

 Every requests will be forwarded also.
 Do notice of the path, that's a slight difference between 2 methods.

 Tell me if you have any better ideas.

+_Update: this is the better way to make the request, by using_ [proxy](https://create-react-app.dev/docs/proxying-api-requests-in-development/).